joebinns/joebinns.github.io/README.md

 - Swap out placeholder models for 'About', 'Stylised Character Controller', '404' and 'WIP'.
 - Optimise model geometries.
 - Switch JavaScript from CDN hosting to npm.
+- Fade in some audio when models are spinning fast.

 ## Credits
 ### Models